-Bryan Koivisto, who teaches organic chemistry at Toronto Metropolitan University, collaborated with Anthony Morgan to digitize and bring Freestyle Social into the classroom with the LTG grant.
+Bryan Koivisto, who teaches organic chemistry at Toronto Metropolitan University, collaborated with PhD Candidate Anthony Morgan to bring Freestyle Socials into the virtual classroom.

 In a Freestyle Social, a question is asked and players are given 10 seconds to form an answer.
 Then, they move to whichever side they agree with and each side gets to explain to their opponent why they chose their answer.
 If someone changes their mind through the explanation, they are allowed to switch sides.